jessie9111/grocery-recognition-tinyml/README.md

 ### Testing out the ArduCam interfacing with Arduino nano 33 BLE

+Our model is similar to the Person Detection 249R assignment in interfacing the Arduino nano 33 BLE with the TinyML board.
+The instructions for setting up the camera and models are very similar to the instructions given in that assignment.

 **Camera Interfacing With Arduino**

 For interfacing the Arducam and the microcontroller, you will use the breadboard and use the connectors to interface them.
 Please refer the tinyML book chapter 9 for the pin connection from the ArduCam to the Arduino Nano 33 BLE or as shown below